 - Languages spoken

-At present we have dual language children, consisting of French and Czech.
+At present we have a dual language child who speaks Czech.
 We also have resources available in the following languages:

 Japanese, French, Italian and Czech.